 - radio sensitivity up to -110 dBm, max power 11 dBm.

 Each sensor box contains a “sensor node” which comprises a small processor, storage for readings, electronics to interface to specific sensors, a battery and a radio transceiver to communicate.
 The nodes ran the Contiki operating system.
 These nodes use very little power so the battery can last over a year.
 Regular communications (eg hourly) fetch the data to our server.

 In the summer of 2014 we built Zolertia Z1 based nodes, with a CC1120 radio module and various sensor interfaces (mainly RS485).
 These were tested in the Cairngorms site and successfully communicated over long distances (1-3km).

 In the latest deployment we used a custom CC2538 based board designed by Graeme Bragg, in place of the Z1 and an updated MS2 motherboard.
 This gave us more code space and speed.
 These have a 32 MHz Cortex-M3 with 32kiB RAM and 512 kiB flash.

 More details are available in our SenSys paper.

 To save time, in the first deployment we used large (12AH) lead acid batteries so we could keep the nodes in a network permanently, which makes tests and research much easier.
 The heavy batteries also helped to prevent the nodes moving in the wind!
-In 2016 we tested Lithium ion bateries with solar panel chargers in collaboration with Sebastian Bader (mid-Sweden) and that provided a much lighter solution.
+In 2016 we tested Lithium ion batteries with solar panel chargers in collaboration with Sebastian Bader (mid-Sweden) and that provided a much lighter solution.